Sandbox Internals

 Host API Bridge

-The Host API Bridge connects the container to Osaurus services on the host.
-Inside the container, the osaurus-host CLI communicates with the bridge server over a vsock-relayed Unix socket.
+Inside the container, the osaurus-host CLI talks to the bridge server over a vsock-relayed Unix socket.

 | Command | Description |